spesmilo/electrum-server/HOWTO.md

     $ sudo sed -i '$a ulimit -n 16384' /root/.bashrc

-We're aware the leveldb part in electrum server may leak some memory and it's good practice to to either restart the server once in a while from cron (preferred) or to at least monitor it for crashes and then restart the server.
-Weekly restarts should be fine for most setups.
+Also make sure the bitcoin user can actually increase the ulimit by allowing it accordingly in /etc/security/limits.conf

-If your server gets a lot of traffic and you have a limited amount of RAM you may need to restart more often.
+While most bugs are fixed in this regard electrum server may leak some memory and it's good practice to to restart the server once in a while from cron (preferred) or to at least monitor it for crashes and then restart the server.
+Monthly restarts should be fine for most setups.

 Two more things for you to consider: